socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

   * non-default audio routing, the default being Mix L+R
   * enabled ducking
-  * enabled ducking with weird specific range and threshold values
+  * enabled ducking with non-default range and threshold values

 and the mixer is power cycled, the mixer sets its state to reasonable default values: audio routing is set to "Mix L+R", and ducking is off.

-If you then re-enable ducking with `ducker on/off` command, the range and threshold appear to have been reset to reasonable default values.
+If you then re-enable ducking with a `ducker on/off` command, the range and threshold appear to have been reset to reasonable default values.

 This behaviour suggests that the mixer has no persistent storage for